-ESG Topic Commitment Goal Data Target KPI Waste management/ circular economy We will reduce waste generated by our products and develop recyclable or reusable packaging for our To package all products using reusable or readily recyclable material Amount of all packaging waste created by Core Product Formats that is readily recyclable Not yet set products.
-Amount of packaging waste created by Core Product Formats manufactured with recycled materials (inc. PIR materials) Not yet set Design projects that aim to improve the sustainability of a product >1 per financial year
+ESG Topic Commitment Goal Data Target KPI Waste management/ circular economy We will reduce waste generated by our products and develop recyclable or reusable packaging for our products.
+To package all products using reusable or readily recyclable material Amount of all packaging waste created by Core Product Formats that is readily recyclable Amount of packaging waste created by Not yet set Not yet set Core Product Formats manufactured with recycled materials (inc. PIR materials) Design projects that aim to improve the sustainability of a product >1 per financial year